There are two types of transplants:

-Therefore, it is easier and faster to find a suitable donor.
+Therefore, it may be easier and faster to find a suitable donor.
 In addition, the incidence of complications such as GVHD is reduced and, if present, is usually less severe.*

 A sibling has a 3 in 4 chance of inheriting a perfect or partial HLA match.